England | Scotland | Wales | Northern Ireland | Ireland

 Once completed, please return the form to the surgery along with proof of identification.

-On the form you will be able to say which GP you would prefer to see as your usual Doctor, providing the GP of your choice is currently taking on new patients.
 The Receptionist will confirm your usual Doctor with you.
 You will be registering with the practice rather than an individual GP.

 PLEASE NOTE THAT COMPLETING THE NEW PATIENT QUESTIONNAIRE DOES NOT AUTOMATICALLY MEAN THAT YOU WILL BE REGISTERED WITH THE SURGERY.